shan33/CreateHouse/README.md

 # introduction
 There are some small components that help me to learn more about react.

+# structure
+###house
-It's a single page, in order to simplify the configuration process, it will install a integrated toolchain CREATE-REACT-APP
+This is a single page website, in order to simplify the configuration process, it will created by a integrated toolchain CREATE-REACT-APP
+###learnMore
+There are some components that created when learning react library
+###docs
+The files under this folder are added when I'm studying the resource code, including pic, words, etc.

 # use
 `cd house`